eccenca/documentation.eccenca.com/docs/explore-and-author/thesauri-management/index.md

 Click **SAVE** to confirm your changes.

 In the same way you can also add a top concept to a second concept scheme.
-Use therefore the field Top concept of in the editing mode of a top concept.
+To do this, use the field Top concept of in the editing mode of a top concept.

-When adding relations the inverse relation is automatically added, too.
+When adding relations, the inverse relation is automatically added as well.

 ### Removing concepts and concept schemes

 !!! info

-    Be aware that removing a concept or concept scheme with child elements (top concepts or narrower concepts) means that the complete substructure, i.e. all childs, are also deleted regardless whether they are used in another concept scheme.
+    Be aware that removing a concept or concept scheme with child elements (top concepts or narrower concepts) results in the deletion of the complete substructure, i.e., all children, regardless of whether they are used in another concept scheme.

 To remove concepts or concept schemes, select the resource in the navigation tree, click the context menu **:eccenca-item-moremenu: Show more options** and select the **Remove** option.
 Confirm the dialog and click **REMOVE**.